 11 Jun Temperature Affects Comfort, What Other Factors Play a Role?

 Temperature.
 Most people talk about the temperature when engaging in a conversation about the weather.
-You may hear, “It’s freezing,” or “It’s hot and humid” or any other phrase, depending on what the temperature is outdoors.
-What most homeowners don’t realize is that temperature isn’t inherently stable.
-There are many factors that can affect how comfortable a room feels, and its temperature.
-You know how it gets hot in a room when it’s filled with people?
+You may hear, “It is freezing,” or “It is hot and humid” or any other phrase, depending on what the temperature is outdoors.
+What most homeowners do not realize is that temperature is not inherently stable.
+There are many factors that can affect how comfortable a room feels and its temperature.
+You know how it gets hot in a room when it is filled with people?
 This is because most humans generate an amount of heat equivalent to a 100-watt light bulb.
 Add in a draft around a window or door, whether sunlight may be coming directly through a window in the room, and you can see why keeping a room at the temperature set on the thermostat is nearly impossible.

 Ready to create your perfect space?
 Resolve all of the issues affecting the comfort of your SE Michigan home by calling Haley Mechanical today.